When you live in one place for a long time, you establish a lot of friends and acquaintances.

 Take the first step to meet new people and make new friends.

 As you practice some of these ideas for meeting new people, remember that you’ll have to push through some discomfort as you put yourself out there.

-You'll need to step up and introduce yourself, initiate a conversation, or suggest meeting up, and even so, it may take some time to discover your tribe of new friends who feel comfortable and supportive.
+You’ll need to step up and introduce yourself, initiate a conversation, or suggest meeting up.
+Even then, it may take some time to discover your tribe of new friends who feel comfortable and supportive.

 You can’t develop a friendship with someone unless you go through the “developing” stage, which can be a little stiff and awkward at first.
 Building trust, closeness, and camaraderie will be a work in progress, but that doesn’t mean you can’t enjoy a great social life in the meantime.